astropy/astropy/docs/io/fits/appendix/faq.rst

 An alternative, which currently only works for image data (that is, non-tables) is the sections interface.
-It is largely replaced by the better support for mmap, but may still be useful on systems with more limited virtual memory space, such as on 32-bit systems.
+It is largely replaced by the better support for mmap, but may still be useful on systems with more limited virtual memory space.
 Support for scaled image data is flaky with sections too, though that will be fixed.
 See the documentation on :ref:`image sections <data-sections>` for more details on using this interface.